Tomato is keto, as it’s pretty low in net carbs. Even people with diabetes can eat raw tomato, but not all other tomato products.

 Is sugar of tomato bad for health?

 Excessive sugar intakes have been associated with increased risk of obesity, type 2 diabetes, metabolic syndrome, inflammatory diseases, and cardiovascular disease.
 Furthermore, excess sugar consumption may lead to fat accumulation in the liver, decreased insulin sensitivity, and increased uric acid and cholesterol levels.

-The upper recommended daily intake of added sugar is 25 g a day.
+The upper safe intake of added sugar is 25 g.
 Extra sugar is added in most highly processed products.
 Cutting down sugar is very difficult, though.
 It interferes with the reward system of the brain.[9,10,11]

 Consuming foods that naturally contain sugar, like tomato, isn’t bad for you.
 However, you should avoid overconsuming highly processed foods, containing added sugar, like ketchup.

 Can the sugar content of tomatoes make me gain weight?